nju-websoft/SPARQA/README.md

 	}

 ## Contacts
 If you have any difficulty or questions in running codes, reproducing experimental results, and skeleton parsing, please email to him (ywsun at smail.nju.edu.cn).

+**Note that SPARQA is updated to: SkeletonKBQA.
+If you are interested in SkeletonKBQA, please see [here](https://github.com/nju-websoft/SkeletonKBQA).**